sdiehl/write-you-a-haskell/000_introduction.md

 then the function evaluated at $x$ will always have the value $a$.
 Central to the notion of all mathematics is the notion of *equational reasoning*, where if $a= f(x)$ then for an expression $g(f(x), f(x))$, this is always equivalent to $g(a, a)$.
-In other words the values computed by functions can always be substituted freely at all occurrences.
+In other words, the values computed by functions can always be substituted freely at all occurrences.

 The central idea of *functional programming* is to structure our programs in such a way that we can reason about them as a system of equations just like we can in mathematics.
-The evaluation of a pure function is one in which *side effects* are prohibited, a function may only return a result without altering the world in any *observable* way.
+The evaluation of a pure function is one in which *side effects* are prohibited; a function may only return a result without altering the world in any *observable* way.

 The implementation may perform effects, but central to this definition is the